-Prostate cancer is when abnormal cells grow in the prostate gland.
 Prostate cancer is one of the most common types of cancer in men.
-Most types of prostate cancer grow slowly, but some types can be aggressive.
-This means the cancer grows quickly and can spread to other parts of the body.
+Most types of prostate cancer grow slowly.
+However, some types can grow quickly and spread to other parts of the body.
 When cancer spreads, doctors say the cancer has “metastasized.”

-Prostate cancer, especially in its early stages, often does not have any symptoms.
-Symptoms are more likely to appear as the cancer grows.
+Prostate cancer, especially in its early stages, often doesn’t have any symptoms.
+Symptoms usually appear as the cancer grows.
+Those can include:

 - Dribbling after you finish urinating

 - A need to urinate often, especially at night

 - Pain or stiffness in the lower back, hips, pelvis, and upper thighs

 - Unplanned weight loss and/or loss of appetite

 Doctors don’t know exactly what causes prostate cancer.
 However, they do know that certain risk factors may increase your risk for the disease.
 These include:

 - Older age.
 Men of any age can get prostate cancer.
 However, it’s most common in men older than 65 years of age.